REV.00 - 09/02/2022

 4. DELIVERY AND SHIPPING

-4.2 The risk is transferred at the moment the Products are delivered by CAME to Customers, who shall bear the transport costs.
+4.2 Without prejudice to article 3.5 with reference to the case of Customer’s delay in collecting the Products, the risk is transferred at the moment the Products are delivered by CAME to Customers, who shall bear the transport costs.

 4.3 Unless otherwise agreed, CAME decides, in the name and on behalf of Customers, the type of shipping, the route and the carrier.

-4.4 CAME reserves the right to execute anything or make any partial Deliveries of the purchase orders.
+4.4 CAME reserves the right to execute anything or make any partial Deliveries of the purchase orders by giving previous notice to the Client.
 All partial Deliveries shall be duly invoiced and the terms of payment shall begin from the date of each invoice.
 Payment for partial Deliveries may not be deferred to, once the Deliveries are completed according to the original purchase order.
 Even partial deliveries shall mean the application of what is stated in article 4.1.

 5. PRICE LISTS